 The Lawrence Library of Pepperell has five rooms, plus an outdoor seasonal tent which are available to the public upon request if the room is not needed for library purposes.
 The rooms are specifically for meetings of a cultural, educational, or civic nature.
 The rooms are not available for meetings having a commercial purpose.
 Any question of interpretation will be referred to the Director.
 Final determination, if needed, rests with the Board of Library Trustees.
 Permission to a group does not imply an endorsement of its policies, beliefs, or program by any Library official or by the Board of Library Trustees.

 REGULATIONS AND REQUIREMENTS

-- Request for the room must be made using the online Room Request form.
-The Aerie and tent can only be book by a staff person.
+- Requests for a room must be made using the online Room Request form.
+The Lyceum and tent can only be booked by a staff person.